 After, the boards are tight to each other, while keeping pressure, face nail the floor boards, with the finish nailer.
 Repeat this hardwood floor installation step, until you reach the final row.

 12. The final row - filler strips.
 At this point, you will need to scribe the final pieces in.
-Utilize only straight pieces at this point or the best ones you have left over, for tight fit floor installation.
-Start by placing one board over the final row, you have installed (left corner).
+Utilize only straight pieces at this point or the best ones you have left over, for tight fit hardwood floor installation.
+Start by placing one board over the final row, you have installed (left corner), see image on right.
 Align, the groove side to each other (lengthwise).

 Make a mark, where the 2 pieces meet, as you're sliding the scribe block, down the wall, careful not to move the piece that you're scribing.
 Cut this piece using a table saw, repeat this step where needed.

-If, You are scribing with baseboards in place.
+If, You are scribing with baseboards in place and need to make a tight fit.
 Simply face the groove side of your scribe block up against the wall, then make your mark.